Dajokn19/LinuxServerConfiguration/README.md

 5. configured apache2 to display the app by creating /var/www/catalogApp/myApp.wsgi and /etc/apache2/sites-available/myApp.conf then disabling the default site
 6. Debugged the app using the resources below
 7. Added grader as a user with sudo access and generated an ssh key pair for them
+8. Disabled remote root login by changing sshd_config to read PermitRootLogin no
+9. Ran sudo apt-get upgrade to upgrade system packages

 The software and python packages installed during configuration were: